GfSE/SpecIF/documentation/03_SpecIF_Diagram_Exchange.md

 The SpecIF standard defines some additional XML-tags and attributes to include semantic diagram information into SVG graphics as SVG metadata.
 For this purpose SpecIF (re-)uses some tags defined in the OMG standard for Diagram Definition (DD) (OMG No.: formal/2015-06-01).

-So the resulting SVG data consists of the graphical diagram information, represented as SVG graphics.
+Therefore, the resulting SVG data consists of the graphical diagram information, represented as SVG graphics.
 Such a SVG can be shown with each SVG viewer (e.g. a web browser), so that a user can simply view the diagram.
 Beside the SVG information, some SpecIF-specific meta-information is added to the SVG data.
 With this information, a semantical diagram exchange (export/import) between different modeling tools implementing SpecIF is possible.